calvinmm/lolcode-dsl/README.md

 ## Contributing

 You should clone the repo via ssh (preferably) and this will require you to authenticate with your Github profile.
-Following this, you can up the project with Eclipse (if you prefer).
+Following this, you can set up the project with Eclipse (if you prefer), any editor will work fine.

 ```
 mkdir lolcode-dsl